accessibility-luxembourg/ReferentielAccessibiliteMobile/en/glossaire.md

 Platforms have native controls, for example a native color picker for colour selection, a calendar or a specific field containing the format control for date selection, etc. Form fields that expect particular formats (such as a date, for example) should use the platform's native controls to ensure maximum compatibility with assistive technologies.

+#### Navigation sequence

+The order in which the keyboard focus moves (to the next element or to the previous element).

+**Warning:** when an element initiates a change in the screen (change of context, management of hidden zones, addition of content, management of form fields, etc.) it is necessary to activate the element initiating the change in order to test the consistency of the navigation sequence.

 ### O

 #### Only for layout purposes